Eastvale, California

-Eastvale is a city located in northwestern Riverside County, California, in the Inland Empire region of Southern California.
-The area transitioned from a dairy farm enclave to a developed community starting in the 1990s and was formally incorporated on October 1, 2010.
+Eastvale is a city in northwestern Riverside County, California, in the Inland Empire region of Southern California.
+The area transitioned from a dairy farm enclave to a developed community starting in the 1990s and was incorporated on October 1, 2010.
 As of the 2020 census, the city had a population of 69,757.
 The city's name is derived from "East Vale" as a listed school district in 1893 by the Riverside County Board of Commissioners.

-The city's boundaries extend from Hellman Avenue to the west (the San Bernardino County line), State Route 60 to the north (also the San Bernardino County line), the Santa Ana River and Norco to the south, and Interstate 15 to the east.
+City boundaries extend from Hellman Avenue to the west (the San Bernardino County line), State Route 60 to the north (also the San Bernardino County line), the Santa Ana River and Norco to the south, and Interstate 15 to the east.
 It is surrounded by the cities of Chino, Ontario, Jurupa Valley, Norco, and Corona.

-The city is served by the highly accredited public school system - the Corona Norco Unified School District.
-According to the 2020 United States Census, Eastvale has a median household income at one of the top earning percentiles in the country at $119,213.
+The city is served by the Corona Norco Unified School District.
+According to the 2020 United States Census, Eastvale has a median household income at one of the top earning percentiles in the country at $151,615.

 History

-Before 1954

-The Eastvale region was part of the homeland of the indigenous Tongva people for about 8,000 years.
-Specifically, the Tongva people had a large metropolis centered in Eastvale.